phongduong/my-portfolio/data/posts/authenticate-to-github-api-using-access-token.md

 ## Authenticate to Github API

-You can authenticate to Github API by 2 methods
+You can authenticate to Github API by the following methods

 ### Command line